Mauna Kea's summit is an unparalleled vantage point for astronomers eager to peer deep into the universe.

 "There are things worth fighting and arguing over," he said.
 "I just don't think this is one.
 Astronomy, no matter what form, fits quite nicely into the cultural aspects of Hawaii because I believe Hawaiians are astronomers.
 That defines us.
 This is a wonderful thing for the state, particularly Native Hawaiians who can benefit both economically and educationally."

-To Mangauil, the fight to protect Mauna Kea is a microcosm of what is happening all around the world in terms of corporate interests encroaching on delicate environments many people have an affinity for.
+To Mangauil, the fight to protect Mauna Kea is a microcosm of what is happening all around the world: corporate interests encroaching on delicate and sacred environments.